autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 ## Typical message handling method usually used

 At first, let us see a typical message handling method usually used.
+[ROS 2 Tutorials](https://docs.ros.org/en/rolling/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#write-the-subscriber-node) is one of the most cited references for ROS 2 applications, including Autoware.
-In a typical ROS 2 application, a topic message which is received by Subscription is referred to and processed by a dedicated callback function.
+It implicitly recommends that messages received by subscriptions should be referred and processed by a dedicated callback function.
+Autoware follows that manner thoroughly.

 ```c++
   steer_sub_ = create_subscription<SteeringReport>(